acorn-io/acorn-oss-workshop/steps/development_mode.md

 We only show the development mode for the *result* microservice but the same principles would apply for the other microservices as well.

-As an additional exercise, change the Acornfile modifying the definition of the *voteui*, *vote* and *result-ui* containers to ensure the development mode is working fine for those ones as well.
+Change the Acornfile modifying the definition of the *voteui*, *vote* and *result-ui* containers to ensure the development mode is working fine for those ones as well.

 <details>
   <summary markdown="span">Solution</summary>